boustrophedon/extrasafe/README.md

 }
 ```

-You've used safe and unsafe Rust: now your code can be extrasafe. extrasafe is a wrapper around [libseccomp](https://libseccomp.readthedocs.io/en/latest/), which uses [the Linux kernel's seccomp](https://www.kernel.org/doc/html/latest/userspace-api/seccomp_filter.html) syscall-filtering functionality to prevent your program from calling syscalls you don't need.
+You've used safe and unsafe Rust: now your code can be extrasafe.

+extrasafe is a wrapper around [libseccomp](https://libseccomp.readthedocs.io/en/latest/), which uses [the Linux kernel's seccomp](https://www.kernel.org/doc/html/latest/userspace-api/seccomp_filter.html) syscall-filtering functionality to prevent your program from calling syscalls you don't need.
 Seccomp is used by systemd, Chrome, application sandboxes like bubblewrap and firejail, and container runtimes.

 The goal of extrasafe is to make it easy to add sandboxing to your own programs without having to rely on external configuration by the person running the software.

-seccomp is very mildly complicated, so we provide simple defaults: Deny-by-default with pre-selected sets of syscalls to enable.
+seccomp is very mildly complicated, so we provide simple defaults that make it hard to misuse: Deny-by-default with pre-selected sets of syscalls to enable.

 Additionally, we support slightly advanced use-cases:
   - Allow read/write on only stdin/out/err